Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/raw_layer_line_item_hist_output.png)

+#### LINE_ITEM_LD.SQL

-4. Open the worksheet for the 200_raw/line_item_ld.sql.
+1. Open the worksheet for the 200_raw/line_item_ld.sql.
 Set the context of our script.
 Highlight these in your worksheet, and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_orders_rl_db;